 The Sweetwater County Historical Museum Foundation is sponsoring a scholarship program for Sweetwater County high school seniors who will be attending a college program in the summer or fall of 2021.
 The winning essay will be published in the local newspaper and will earn a $1,000 scholarship.
 The essay must be no more than 3,000 words and fit the prompt: "How a local historical event or person impacts my life."
 BY PARTICIPATING IN THIS CONTEST YOU GIVE THE MUSEUM THE RIGHT TO PUBLISH ANY SUBMITTED ESSAY.
 Submissions must be sent or postmarked by June 1, 2021.
 See the specific rules in the document below:

-Congratulations to our 2020 winner Celeste Keelin for her essay "The History in Me."
-She attended Rock Springs Hich School and will be attending the University of Wyoming majoring in Physiology/Pre-Med.
+Congratulations to our 2021 winner Jessica Petri for her essay "Carnegie Capitalism: An Analysis of the Importance of Philanthropy in Maintaining a Free Economy.”"
+She attended Green River Hich School and will be attending the University of Wyoming majoring in political science.

 The Sweetwater County Historical Museum Foundation is sponsoring an essay contest for Sweetwater County students in 10th or 11th grade.
 Each grade will have its own winner.
 The winning essay will be published in the local news and will earn $100.
 The essay must be no more than 1,500 words and fit the prompt: "A local historical event that inspires me."
 BY PARTICIPATING IN THIS CONTEST YOU GIVE THE MUSEUM THE RIGHT TO PUBLISH ANY SUBMITTED ESSAY.
 Submissions must be sent or postmarked by June 1, 2021.
 See the specific rules in the document below:

-Congralutions to our 11th Grade 2020 Winner Jessica Lee Petri for her essay "Cowboy's Cultural Change".
-She attends Green River High School
+Congralutions to our 11th Grade 2021 Winner Faith Duncan for her essay "How Local History Inspired Me to Use My Voice to Spread Change".
+She attends Green River High School.

 Where do I start?